benmizrahi/microjs/README.md

 ## How it works ?

-Microjs uses **Redis** and **Kafka** as an infrastructure to pass messages and communicate between services, it provides a simple yet powerful abstraction over those tools - instead of implementing the layer of communication in every service - Microjs wraps it for you. with Microjs there are two ways that services can communicate - *one-way* (publish) OR *two-way* (publish-respond).
+reactivejs uses **Redis** and **Kafka** as an infrastructure to pass messages and communicate between services, it provides a simple yet powerful abstraction over those tools - instead of implementing the layer of communication in every service - reactivejs wraps it for you. with reactivejs there are two ways that services can communicate - *one-way* (publish) OR *two-way* (publish-respond).
 All communication directions are *async non-blocking*.
 The package allows you to take advantage of **domain-driven-design** while keeping the source code clean and simple.

-To see an actual working example please see the following  [README.md](https://github.com/benmizrahi/microjs/blob/main/example/) under the example folder.
+To see an actual working example please see the following  [README.md](https://github.com/benmizrahi/reactivejs/blob/main/example/) under the example folder.

 #### Design to scale
 The main idea this package and any other event-driven architecture should follow is that messages are async by design and each message can be processed exactly-once. another thing to keep in maid is the ordering - when stating to implement this kind of design remember there is no ordering for consuming messages - so the publishing order will not be the order of consuming - especially with multiple replicas handling lot's of events.